havarunner/havarunner/README.md

 concurrently.
 From this understanding you might gain valuable insights into the architectural problems of the system.

-### Ignoring tests

-You can ignore tests by adding the `@org.junit.Ignore` annotation on the test or the test class.

 ### Full code examples

 [Here](https://github.com/havarunner/havarunner/tree/master/src/test/java/com/github/havarunner/example)